FedUni/caliko/README.md

 ## Build and Setup

-You do not need to build the Caliko library yourself to use it, and may instead simply download the caliko and (optionally) caliko-visualisation .JAR files from this github location.
-Then, it's simply a matter of creating a new project, adding the libraries to your build path and using them.
-If you're using the visualisation component, then LWJGL3 must also be configured in your project's build path.
+You do not need to build the Caliko library yourself to use it, and may instead simply download a caliko release from this github location.

+Then, it's simply a matter of creating a new project, linking in the library .jars (and optionally the source code and javadoc archives)h and using the library functionality.
+If you're using the visualisation component, then the LWJGL3 library must also be configured for your project.

-Alternatively, rather than using the caliko / caliko-visualisation .jar files, you could just copy the __au.edu.federation.*__ source files into your project, but you may then need to replace them with newer versions as changes/fixes are applied to Caliko - so using the latest .JAR versions is a cleaner and more hassle-free solution.
+Alternatively, rather than using the caliko / caliko-visualisation .jar files, you could just copy the __au.edu.federation.*__ source files into your project, but you may then need to replace them with newer versions as changes/fixes are applied to Caliko - so using the latest .jar versions is a cleaner and more hassle-free solution.

 If you wish to build the Caliko library yourself, then it's configured to use maven for project / dependency management and the entire library can be built by calling: mvn package